MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     p.addInPlace(new Vec3(0, 10, 0))
     ```

-    In any code now reads that object's position it will get the wrong value, until the next time the property is updated in the [frame sequence](#frame-sequence).
+    If any code now reads that object's position it will get the wrong value, until the next time the property is updated in the [frame sequence](#frame-sequence).

     You should always `clone` a Horizon property's value before modifying it (or add a [method that creates a new value](#copying-vs-mutating-methods)).